 conference -- China Post and the United States Postal Service -- and

 now the rest of us have to live by their treaty.
 Chinese sellers on eBay ship about 100 million items into the

 the USPS, ask the Chief Postal Inspector, How much postage does the

 costing under one dollar?

+How can you possibly collect anything?
 Why do you deliver items whose cost, profit and delivery charge are

 less than it would cost an American for return postage?

 collects the sellers' fees, we don't collect the postage -- our postal

 Why did I ever start this page?
 I still try to have fun, but my postage page is

 turning into a murder mystery.
 Who killed the post office?